Electoral Act 1993

 1. by the father, mother, or spouse, civil union partner, or de facto partner of that person or by a sister or brother of that person:

-1. the name of every person who, as a result of an inquiry made at that person’s address on the roll, the Electoral Commission has reason to believe has ceased for 1 month or upwards to reside in the district:
+1. the name of every person who, as a result of inquiries made under section 89G(2)(a), the Electoral Commission has reason to believe has ceased for 1 month or more to reside in the district in which they are registered:

 1. the name of every person whose name is entered on the Corrupt Practices List made out for any district: